nc-minibbs/mbbs/docs/data-checklist.md

 (it should download in this format).
 Leave previous versions in the directory.

+If conform_taxonomy() later stops the update because it's flagged that there's a common name in the historical data that is NOT present in the ebird data, eg. taxonomy has changed for that species and been updated on ebird, add the species to the case_when()'s in taxonomy.R/conform_taxonomy() eg. "House Wren ~ Northern House Wren"

 ## STEP 4: Run the update locally

 Now, you'll run the update locally.